Boulder police chaplain recalls moment she notified Officer Eric Talley’s family of his death

 “We can offer forgiveness for an individual that messed up this world on Monday, but the pain might come back tomorrow,” Broomfield Police Chaplain Steve Crowder said to the dozens of people who attended the service.

 Parker Manuel, the lead pastor for Pinewood Church, lives in Boulder with his wife and five young children.
-He told the crowd how the tragedy has impacted his family, including his young son, who had a panic attack at one of the vigils.
+He said the tragedy has impacted his family, including his young son, who had a panic attack at one of the vigils.

 “My wife leaned over and asked him, ‘Are you OK?’
 He said, ‘I’m just so sad.’
 If my 8-year-old is feeling that, I know we are all feeling that,” Manuel said.